When you hear the phrase “I’m self-employed”, what springs to mind?

 1. Driving for Dollars

 Ride-sharing and delivery has become a popular employment option for many people.
-Did you know that your UBER driver is self-employed?
-UBER’s driver partners use their own vehicles, choose how often they are available to work, and are small business owners.
+Did you know that your Uber drivers, Uber Eats, Lyft, Skip the dishes or other types of ride-sharing drivers are self-employed?
+These driver partners use their own vehicles, choose how often they are available to work, and are small business owners.

 2. From Candles to Condos

 Direct sales are growing in popularity.
 Whether it’s buying scented candles from your neighbour or makeup from your daughter’s friend, many direct sellers are independent dealers.
 Real estate agents are also often self-employed rather than commission employees.
 This means that they don’t receive a T4 or have deductions withheld by the parent company.
 They track their own expenses and income.

 3. The Write Stuff

 Contract writing is also a great example of being self-employed which has been growing over the past few years.
 Not only can you now be paid “by-the-piece” for writing, new opportunities for editing, optimizing, and reviewing have sprung up as well.

 4. One Person’s Trash